vdslab/pandathlon/memory-bank/activeContext.md

 The project has established its core infrastructure and basic functionality:

 - Frontend scaffolding is complete
-- Authentication flow is implemented
+- Authentication flow is fully implemented with separated signup/login pages
 - Quiz creation form is functional
 - Queue-based processing infrastructure is in place
+- Dynamic navigation based on authentication state
 - **Primary gap**: LLM integration for quiz generation

 ### Active Task Area